DerKnerd/kubernetes-image-version-checker/README.md

 I plan to add support for DaemonSets and Stateful Sets in a future version.
 If you want to help, feel free to send a pull request :slightly_smiling_face:.

 ## License
-Like all other projects I create, the k8s DVC is distributed under the MIT License.
+Like all other projects I create, the k8s IVC is distributed under the MIT License.